BonnieCSE/SISTR/simulations/README.md

 ### Output file format:
 The output file will be a tab delimited file with 2 columns: s (s value used), freqs (corresponding allele frequencies)
 Each row is a separate simulation.
-The file is named in the format <per>_<opt-allele>.txt
+The file is named in the format per_opt-allele.txt

 ## Command to generate LRT lookup table (generate one LRT lookup table for each period/optimal allele combination)
 Note: If you want to generate your own lookup tables, you must generate 46 LRT lookup tables, two for each period/optimal allele combination below.
-One lookup table contains a wide range of s values from 0 to 1 inclusive, and one lookup table contains information from simulations using s = 0.
+One lookup table contains a variety of s values from 0 to 1 inclusive, and one lookup table contains information from simulations using s = 0.
 List of optimal alleles per period to simulate: per 2, opt 11-20; per 3, opt 5-13; per 4, opt 7-10

 Example command for lookup table with a variety of s values: